Quilling is an expensive hobby and it can be hard to find affordable fabric for quilting that you like.

-So that is why I filer to ‘ending soonest’ instead of ‘best match’.
-I want to see a realistic price for what I’m looking at and as most ebay sales are in the auction format the closer you get to the end of the listing the more realistic the price is going to be.
+So that is why I filer ‘ending soonest’ instead of ‘best match’.
+I want to see a realistic price for what I’m looking at and as most eBay sales are in the auction format the closer you get to the end of the listing the more realistic the price is going to be.

-I always recommend bidding your highest bid in the last 10 seconds of an auction to stand your best chance of winning it a at a good price.
+I always recommend bidding your highest bid in the last 10 seconds of an auction to stand your best chance of winning it at a good price.